-Londonderry: Security alert outside Brandywell Stadium
+Londonderry: Heaton-Harris leaves match amid security alert

 - Published

-There is a security alert in the area of Brandywell Stadium in Londonderry.
+Secretary of State Chris Heaton-Harris had to leave Londonderry's Ryan McBride Brandywell Stadium on Friday night due to a security alert.

-An announcement was made over the public address system that a portion of the road outside the ground is closed - Lone Moor Road, at the Brandywell roundabout.
+An announcement was made over the public address system that part of Lone Moor Road outside the football ground is closed at the Brandywell roundabout.

 Fans were asked to avoid the area when exiting the stadium.

-Secretary of State Chris-Heaton Harris and Irish President Michael D Higgins were attending a match at Derry City's ground.
+Mr Heaton-Harris and Irish President Michael D Higgins were attending a match at Derry City's ground.

-Mr Heaton-Harris was seen leaving the ground shortly before the announcement was made over the PA system.
+Mr Heaton-Harris was seen leaving the ground shortly before the announcement was made over the PA system, about 20 minutes before the final whistle.

 Derry City were playing Shamrock Rivers in the President's Cup - Derry won 2-0.